evolution-cms/installer/README.md

 ```

 This command will:
+- Validate PHP version compatibility
-- Prompt you for database configuration
+- Prompt you for database configuration (with connection testing)
-- Prompt you for admin user credentials
+- Prompt you for admin user credentials and directory
+- Prompt you for installation language
-- Download and install Evolution CMS
+- Download and install Evolution CMS (latest compatible version or from specific branch)
 - Configure the database connection
 - Run migrations and seeders
 - Create the admin user